 2010 – Issa Baraka, Nicole LeBlanc, Peter Millar (Honors Thesis), Gina Sultan, Cara Wood

 Monitoring and Control Affects Memory

 Learners across the lifespan are generally unaware of the conditions that will result in optimal learning.
 Researchers at the Cognitive Aging and Memory Lab have examined how metacognitive monitoring and control decisions are made, how that decisions change across the lifespan, and how the conditions of learning and retrieval can be constructed to optimize metacognition.

 Decaro, R. & Thomas, A.K.
-(2018).
+(2019).
 How retrieval success and task demands drive age differences in self-regulated learning.
-Psychology & Aging. (in press)
+Journal of Memory & Language.

 Hughes, G., Taylor, H.A., & Thomas A.K.
 (2018).
 Study techniques differentially influence delayed JOLs in sixth grade math learners.
 Metacognition and Learning.

 Bulevich, J.B., Parsow, C., & Thomas, A.K.
 (2016) Integration is critical for test potentiation effects.
 Memory, 24, 1267-1277.

 Thomas, A. K. & Lee, M. (2015).
 Improving Metacomprehension by Fostering Active Engagement.
 In Memory (Moulin, C. & Souchay, C. ed), Wiley-Blackwell, London.

 Thomas, A.K., Lee, M., & Hughes, G. (2015).
 Feeling-of-Knowing judgments (FOKs).
 In the Oxford Handbook of Metamemory (Dunlosky, J. & Tauber, S. ed), Oxford University Press, New York.